jboss-developer/jboss-eap-quickstarts/quickstarts/helloworld-mdb/README.md

 The application will be running at the following URL <http://localhost:8080/jboss-as-helloworld-mdb/HelloWorldMDBServletClient>.

-Go to the JBoss AS console and the result can look like this:
+Go to the JBoss Application Server console or Server log and the result can look like this:

-10:38:24,139 INFO  [class org.jboss.as.quickstarts.servlet.HelloWorldMDBServletClient] (http--127.0.0.1-8080-2) Sending message: This is message 1
-10:38:24,142 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-25 (group:HornetQ-client-global-threads-1185067593)) Received Message: This is message 1
+15:42:35,453 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-47 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 1
-10:38:24,144 INFO  [class org.jboss.as.quickstarts.servlet.HelloWorldMDBServletClient] (http--127.0.0.1-8080-2) Sending message: This is message 2
-10:38:24,146 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-20 (group:HornetQ-client-global-threads-1185067593)) Received Message: This is message 2
+15:42:35,455 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-46 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 2
-10:38:24,147 INFO  [class org.jboss.as.quickstarts.servlet.HelloWorldMDBServletClient] (http--127.0.0.1-8080-2) Sending message: This is message 3
-10:38:24,153 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-25 (group:HornetQ-client-global-threads-1185067593)) Received Message: This is message 3
+15:42:35,457 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-50 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 3
-10:38:24,154 INFO  [class org.jboss.as.quickstarts.servlet.HelloWorldMDBServletClient] (http--127.0.0.1-8080-2) Sending message: This is message 4
-10:38:24,157 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-20 (group:HornetQ-client-global-threads-1185067593)) Received Message: This is message 4
+15:42:35,478 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-53 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 5
-10:38:24,158 INFO  [class org.jboss.as.quickstarts.servlet.HelloWorldMDBServletClient] (http--127.0.0.1-8080-2) Sending message: This is message 5
-10:38:24,163 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-20 (group:HornetQ-client-global-threads-1185067593)) Received Message: This is message 5
+15:42:35,481 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-52 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 4

 To undeploy from JBoss AS, run this command: